Library as a Lived Space / Reunion + Repertory + Rituals | Conceptualised by Kaur Chimuk

 How can reading can move beyond an act of singularity and instead become a shared gesture—an ongoing process of re-prompting one another, and a quiet invitation toward collective re-engagement.

-The reading material we are curious to discuss/share/exchange as an extend mode of exploring prompt:
+The reading material we are curious to discuss/share/exchange as an extend mode of exploring prompts:

 • Kill Joy Manifesto by Sara Ahmed